Corey Bailey

 Intermodulation Distortion (IMD)

-byproduct of non-linear amplification and is not harmonically related to the signal
+IMD is the byproduct of non-linear amplification and is not harmonically related to

 As an amplifier creates harmonics of the fundamental signal, some of those